life on campus

 EMU is a Christian residential college committed to the education of the whole person.
 Here students face the challenges of personal growth and group sharing as they respond to the invitation to understand and respect each other.

 As students share, they learn about each other and grow emotionally, intellectually, and spiritually.
 Nearly 20 percent of EMU students are from diverse racial, ethnic or international backgrounds.
-And meaningful community living opportunities offer even more chances to live “outside the box” and learn from others.

 Do I have to be Mennonite to feel at home here?
 No!
-EMU’s undergraduate students are a mix of more than 30 different denominations, with Mennonites making up only half.
+EMU’s undergraduate students are a mix of more than 30 different denominations, with Mennonites making up less than half.
 We share core values and together we worship, celebrate, challenge, encourage and inspire each other to grow in our relationship with God.

 Opportunities for dialog, to reach out and connect with other students, are everywhere.